 The Parties agree in writing to terminate the Agreement.

-At 12:01 A.M. on the day following the date the Customer’s electric service account through which the Generating Facility is interconnected to Company’s EPS is closed or terminated.
+At 12:01 A.M. on the day following the date the Customer’s electric service account through which the Facility is interconnected to Company’s EPS is closed or terminated.

 At 12:01 A.M. on the 31st day following the date the Interconnection Service Agreement is terminated.